fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

 ## Software and Packages

-Alll tools used have been documented [here](https://github.com/fredrickkebaso/Hippobosca-De-novo-Genome-Assembly/blob/main/tools%20(software%20packages).md)
+All tools used have been documented [here](https://github.com/fredrickkebaso/Hippobosca-De-novo-Genome-Assembly/blob/main/tools%20(software%20packages).md)